sower-proxy/sower/ARCHITECTURE.md

 11. If matched, authenticate (the frame checksum covers command, port, and target via HMAC-SHA256; empty or control-character targets are rejected) and relay traffic to the decoded target.
 The header read is bounded by its own deadline so a connection that sends only the probe byte cannot hold a goroutine and fd forever.
 12. If authentication fails or no transport matches, read the TLS SNI from the terminated TLS connection.
 13. If the SNI exactly matches a configured `site_routes` domain, reverse-proxy the decrypted HTTP/1.1 request to that route's `http://` or `https://` upstream URL.
-14. If the SNI has no route, relay to `fakeSite`.
+14. If the SNI has no route and the decrypted probe is an HTTP/1.x request line, reverse-proxy to `fakeSite` while preserving the original Host and setting edge forwarding headers.
+Otherwise replay the original bytes to `fakeSite` with a TCP relay, including sower auth failures and other non-HTTP traffic.

 ## sowerd Install Flow